StatPhysBio/zernikegrams/README.md

 ```
 conda install zernikegrams -c statphysbio -c conda-forge
 ```
+This installs zernikegrams (our package) and it's dependencies in an existing conda environment.

 ### Requirements
 Zernikegrams is distributed through the anaconda package manager, which provides most dependencies in most cases.
 Notable exceptions include: